LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 - [Sources](#sources)

 ## Introduction
-I am currently enrolled at Breda Universit of Applied Science as a 2nd year programming student, this blog post was written as part of my grading for the given feature I had to implement.
+I am currently enrolled at Breda University of Applied Sciences as a 2nd year programming student, this blog post was written as part of my grading for the given feature I had to implement.
 I have written this post to condense the research and implementation into a single readable format.
 As this post expands beyond what I will be graded for I hope you will be able to learn and gain some insights from this article.

 #### Why indirect illumination?